BP 8102 User Authentication

 Scope statement

 All Portland Community College (PCC) employees, students, and affiliates or other third parties that create, use, maintain, or handle PCC IT resources are subject to this policy.
-This policy applies all controlled sensitive data stored or transmitted using PCC IT Resources and all users of such data.
+This policy applies to all controlled sensitive data stored or transmitted using PCC IT Resources and all users of such data.

 Policy summary